Worship and Service

 שָׁחָה (shachah) — To bow down, prostrate oneself

 Here is the key: shachah is the act of bowing.
-It says nothing about who the person bowing considers the recipient to be.
+It says nothing about who or what the person bowing considers the recipient to be.
 Abraham bowed (shachah) to the Hittites in Genesis 23:7.
 Jacob’s sons bowed (shachah) to Joseph in Genesis 42:6.
 Lot bowed (shachah) to two angels in Genesis 19:1.
 Moses bowed (shachah) to his father-in-law Jethro in Exodus 18:7.
 In none of these cases did anyone believe they were bowing to Yahuah Himself.
 They were honoring a person who carried authority.

 עָבַד (abad) — To serve, work for, dedicate one’s life to